houseofaragon/portfolio-fe/blog/running-your-own-homelab.md

 ---
-title: "Running your own homelab for the rest of us"
+title: "Running your own private server"
 date: "2025-02-09"
-excerpt: "A how-to guide for runing your own homelab using raspberry Pi and Nginx"
+excerpt: "A how-to guide for running your own homelab using raspberry Pi and Nginx"
 ---

+# Running your own homelab aka private server

+> This posts steps through setting up a raspberry pi, connecting it to the internet, securing it with Tailscale, and serving apps with nginx

+How many of us have raspberry pi's collecting dust?
+I don't actually know, but for me, I had two just sitting idly.
+First they were on my bookshelf for a while, then into a box that sat a shelf in my shoe closet.

+I was inspired while at the [Recurse Center](https://www.recurse.com/) to put them to use.

+I learned I could use one to run my own private server.
+That meant connecting my raspberry pi to the internet and hosting my own apps on the raspberry pi.
+I also learned I could make it secure through a VPN, specifically Tailscale.

+I was also inspired to make my apps secure from learning about [local-first software](/posts/local-first-collaboration).

+Let's see about running our own homelab!

 ## Things you'll need
 1. A Raspberry Pi (I'm using version 4)